What is diaper rash?

-This is irritation of the baby's skin in the diaper area, which occurs due to contact with feces
+It's irritation of the baby's skin in the diaper area that occurs due to contact with stool

-Proteases are enzymes that are present in the human gastrointestinal tract.
+Proteases are enzymes present in the human gastrointestinal tract.
 They help digest food.
-In adults, proteases are almost completely neutralized by the intestinal microflora, but in young children, the intestinal microflora is formed gradually.
-That is why proteases get on the skin in an active form and damage it.
+In adults, proteases are almost completely neutralized by intestinal microflora, but in young children, intestinal microflora develops gradually.
+That's why proteases reach the skin in active form and damage it.

-• The occurrence of diaper dermatitis is caused by provoking and damaging factors.
+• Diaper rash development is caused by provoking and damaging factors.

-• Provoking factors are prolonged wetting of the skin under the diaper, contact with urine, transition from breastfeeding to formula, introduction of solid foods, taking antibiotics, and others.
+• Provoking factors include prolonged skin moisture under the diaper, contact with urine, transition from breastfeeding to formula, introduction of solid food, antibiotic use, and others.

-• Damaging factor is the proteases of feces, which, when in contact with the baby's skin, cause irritation, inflammation, rashes on it.
+• Damaging factor is the proteases in stool, which when in contact with baby's skin cause irritation, inflammation, and rashes.

-Diaper dermatitis can occur at any time while the child is wearing a diaper!
+Diaper rash can occur at any time while the child wears diapers!

 giraffe